 How is the art market in India?

 The art world has become increasingly globalized since the early 2000s, with international art fairs, traveling exhibitions and the ability to buy artwork online.
-The India Art Fair launched in 2008 and the Kochi-Muziris Biennale launched in 2011 were specifically instrumental in highlighting Indian art on a global scale.
-The overall market for contemporary South Asian art is positively booming, and even beyond borders, the Indian art scene is thriving in the United States and in major metropolitan centers in Europe and Asia.
+The India Art Fair launched in 2008 and the Kochi-Muziris Biennale first held in 2012 were also instrumental in highlighting Indian art on a global scale.
+Today, the overall market for contemporary South Asian art is positively booming, with the Indian art scene also thriving in the United States and major cities in Europe and Asia.